YGomiero/plg_system_onetimemodule/README.md

 # System - One Time Module Plugin
-Plugin add one time show options in modules
+Plugin adds the ability to show the module a certain number of times

 Supported Joomla versions: 3.8.0 or later